cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

     <figcaption>Breathe life into your Designer!</figcaption>
 </figure>

-And because we all love blinking LED's, Melanie presented a session describing how to animate your models with Sirius and the [Gemoc technologies !](http://gemoc.org/).
+And because we all love blinking LED's, Melanie presented a session describing how to animate your models with Sirius and the [Gemoc technologies!](http://gemoc.org/).
 See the [slides here](http://fr.slideshare.net/melbats/eclipsecon-eu-2015-breathe-life-into-your-designer) for more information.

 ---------------------------------------